-2023 Acura ILX The Acura ILX debuted in 2013 and has remained largely the same since, save for a few visual and tech tweaks here and there.
+2023 Acura ILX has remained largely the same since save for a few visual and tech tweaks here and there.
 While it’s too late for a redesign, we expect the Acura ILX 2023 to be a carryover model.

 When the ILX debuted in 2013, it was a style taken from the tired compact luxury sedan segment.
 Although Acura made some minor visual adjustments over the years, it has become outdated compared to the competition.

 Acura will discontinue sales of the ILX after the 2022 model year.
 As a result, there will be no 2023 Acura ILX in the United States.
 Fortunately, entry-level luxury car buyers will have a new option to consider in the form of the 2023 Acura Integra, a new four-door coupe sedan comparable to the Honda Civic Si.

 The first ILX generation debuted in 2013 and underwent minor changes over the years.
 Most significantly comes with the restyled 2019 Acura ILX, which adopts a new front grille similar to the larger TLX.
 Now that the ILX has been discontinued, car buyers will have a choice between the reborn Integra and the TLX.

 2023 Acura ILX Review

 While there’s been a lot of excitement surrounding the revival of the Integra nameplate, there’s been speculation about what will happen to Acura’s current base model sedan, the 2023 Acura ILX.
 Now Acura has confirmed in an interview with Motor1 that the ILX will finish production with the 2023 model year and be discontinued outright as a result of the inclusion of Integra.